WeShap: Weak Supervision Source Evaluation with Shapley Values: Preliminaries

 \subsection{Shapley Value}

 The Shapley value is based on cooperative game theory \cite{elkind2016cooperative}.
 Formally, a cooperative game is defined by a pair $(I,v)$, where $I=\{1,...,m\}$ denotes the set of players and $v:2^I\to \mathbb{R}$ is the utility function, which assigns a real value $v(S)$ to every coalition $S\subset I$.
-Furthermore, the utility of an empty coalition is set to 0, i.e. $v(\emptyset)=0$.
+Furthermore, the utility of an empty coalition is set to 0, i.e., $v(\emptyset)=0$.
 Intuitively, the utility function defines how much payoff a set of players can achieve by forming a coalition.
 One central question in cooperative game theory is how to distribute the total payoff fairly among the players.
 The Shapley value \cite{shapley1953value} is a classical solution to this question, which assigns each player their average marginal contribution to the value of the predecessor set over every permutation of the player set.
 Formally, the Shapley value is defined as

 Where $\Pi(I)$ denotes all possible permutations of $I$ and $P_j^\pi$ denotes the predecessor set of player $j$ in permutation $\pi$.
-Intuitively, suppose the players join the coalition in a random order, the Shapley value for player j would be the expectation of their marginal contribution to the payoff.
+Intuitively, suppose the players join the coalition randomly; the Shapley value for player j would be the expectation of their marginal contribution to the payoff.
 An equivalent formulation is

 The Shapley value is theoretically appealing as it is the unique solution that satisfies the following desiderata simultaneously: